Ava Brennan: Biography

 Brennan grew up in Liverpool and attended Belvedere girls’ school.
 She trained at the Loretta Legge Theatre School in Maghull, where she learned ballet, modern dance and tap dance, and later joined the National Youth Music Theatre, appearing on stage in London aged 15 in Oklahoma!.

 Theatre

-Ava Brennan's theatre credits, including Nala in The Lion King (West End), Luisa Vampa in The Count of Monte Cristo, Mercedes in Miami Nights, Dynamite in Hairspray, Cover Aida in Aida, and Ikette in Tina (musical), as well as appearances in Aladdin and Oklahoma!.
-Brennan also played the female lead Angelica in Lin Manuel Miranda’s Hamilton in London’s West End, and she appears as Fantine in Boublil and Schönberg’s Les Misérables at London’s Sondheim Theatre.
+Ava Brennan's theatre credits include Nala in The Lion King (West End), Luisa Vampa in The Count of Monte Cristo, Mercedes in Miami Nights, Dynamite in Hairspray, Cover Aida in Aida, and Ikette in Tina (musical), as well as appearances in Aladdin and Oklahoma!.
+Brennan also played the female lead Angelica in Lin Manuel Miranda’s Hamilton in London’s West End, and she appeared as Fantine in Boublil and Schönberg’s Les Misérables at London’s Sondheim Theatre.

 In 2023 Brennan was cast in a leading role in the new musical stage adaptation of The Secret Life of Bees based on the best-selling novel by Sue Monk Kidd at the Almeida Theatre in North London.